 The internet and YouTube empower me with knowledge.
 Even though I may not know how to fix a problem I can do research and understand what may be wrong and what can be done about it.
 And there are always my sons, who are wonderful resources.

 The point is: Keep on living!!
 Look up new things to keep you involved, challenged and knowledgeable.
 Yes, you may not be able to do some things, but there are things you can do!
 Don’t just sit at home feeling angry, sad, and or helpless; Do something!!

 There are videos on YouTube that can teach you how to paint, sketch, knit, write, cook, meditate, play an instrument, sew, exercise, anything!!
 There is a whole new world on the internet!
-There are also Meetup groups you can find on an app for your computer, with links to people who may share your interests.
+There are also Meetup groups and Senior Centers that you can find on your computer, with links to people who may share your interests.
 You can create your own group if you can’t find one!

 There is also a whole “old” world on YouTube.
 Excerpts or whole shows can be found of old Westerns, Carol Burnette, Red Skeleton, car shows, races, just about anything you could want to watch.
 There are countless comedians from the past to the present.

 So don’t just drift off to sleep all the time.
 Get up, get out, get a bus, get a friend to drive you somewhere, and get joy in the life that you have left if you are physically able.
 If you can’t, then God bless you.